ghankerson/ghankerson.github.io/pages/johnbetts/index.md

 Humans apart from being tool users, are also symbol makers and story-tellers.
 We create symbols daily and are surrounded by a symbol laden world.
-Advertising symbols, objects in our world are symbols.
+Advertising symbols is one example, objects in our world are symbols.
 Specifically, they are symbolic images or archetypal images.
 Structures in the collective unconscious are archetypes.

-“Archetypes are the inherited part of the psyche.
+<p id="archetypes">“<strong>Archetypes</strong> are the inherited
+part of the psyche.
 Structuring patterns of psychological performance linked to instinct.
-A hypothetical entity irrepresentable in itself and evident only through its manifestations.
+A hypothetical entity irrepresentable in itself and evident only through its manifestations. </p>

 An archetype is a symbol producing structure.